Courses may include

 INET 2005 - Web Application Programming I

-This course focuses on the planning, design and development of dynamic (data-aware) web pages using server-side scripting and database connectivity.
+This course focuses on the planning, design and development of dynamic (data-aware) web pages using server-side programming and database connectivity.

 INFT 2100 - Project Management